-Regarding the scaling of hardness with the system size (Table \ref{tab:fits}), the only decomposition which presented a better scaling than Pauli-OO is $L^4$-CP4 \gls{LCU}.
+Regarding the scaling of hardness with the system size (Table \ref{tab:fits}), the only decompositions which presented a better scaling than Pauli-OO are $L^4$-CP4 and \gls{THC}.
+The \gls{THC} decomposition offers the most optimal scaling with increasing system size $N$, hardness scaling of $O(N^{2.19})$ is obtained empirically from results of Table \ref{tab:fits}.
+Thus, \gls{THC} can be advantageous over Pauli-OO for systems with $N>23$.
 We note that extremely large 1-norms were obtained for the $L^4$-CP4 tensor decomposition for the small molecules (Table \ref{tab:results}).
 We attribute this to an implementation that was used for the CP4 decomposition, and having a more robust implementation will be necessary for larger systems, as discussed in Ref.~\citenum{efficient_cp4}.
-At the same time, we can see how the $L^4$-SVD decomposition gave competitive 1-norms for these molecules, having that both the $L^4$-SVD and the $L^4$-CP4 decompositions correspond to the same $L^4$ \gls{LCU}.
-On the other hand, the SVD-based 1-norms for the hydrogen chains were larger than their CP4 counterparts, having that the SVD decomposition became prohibitively expensive to compute for the larger chains.
-Overall, these results establish the $L^4$ \gls{LCU} decomposition as a very promising decomposition in terms of hardness; finding the corresponding fragments in a robust and efficient way is work in progress.
+At the same time, $L^4$-SVD decomposition gave competitive 1-norms for these molecules.
+On the other hand, the SVD-based 1-norms for the hydrogen chains were larger than their CP4 counterparts, which makes the SVD decomposition prohibitively expensive for larger chains.
+Overall, these results establish the $L^4$ \gls{LCU} decomposition as a promising decomposition in terms of hardness; finding the corresponding fragments in a robust and efficient way is work in progress.
 We believe that this decomposition could be useful for hybrid \gls{LCU} approaches by obtaining a few large MTD-$L^4$ fragments before decomposing the rest of the Hamiltonian with some other method.
-However, exploring these kind of hybrid \glspl{LCU} is outside the scope of this work.
+However, exploring these kind of hybrid \glspl{LCU} is beyond the scope of this work.

-The \gls{AC} decomposition, when using the orbital optimized Hamiltonians, yielded very competitive 1-norms and requires the fewest qubits.
-However, the large number of rotations required for its \sel circuit make it require an extremely large number of T-gates, making its hardness one of the worst out of all the studied \glspl{LCU}.
+The \gls{AC} decomposition, when using the orbital optimized Hamiltonians, yielded very low 1-norms and requires the fewest qubits.
+However, the large number of rotations required for its \sel circuit increases the T-gate count and makes its hardness one of the worst out of all the studied \glspl{LCU}.
 As such, we believe that an implementation of the \gls{AC} decomposition which loads the Givens rotation angles in the quantum computer could lower significantly the cost compared to the current implementation that we proposed where angles are ``hard coded'' into the circuits.